Sagar-Darji/The-Sparks-Foundation/The Spark Foundation - Task_no. 4/README.md

 ![png](output_40_0.png)

+## Conclusion 4:
-#Con4: Bombing/Explosion is the most perfered attack type used for mass distruction followed by Armed assault.Due increse in security level and Technical modernization of armed forces, Hijacking and Hostages are less prefered option.
+Bombing/Explosion is the most perfered attack type used for mass distruction followed by Armed assault.Due increse in security level and Technical modernization of armed forces, Hijacking and Hostages are less prefered option.

 ### WEAPON USED FOR SUPPORTING THE ATTACK TYPE VISUA